daniela-93/Team-Profile-Generator/README.md

 # Description

 This is an application to generate a professional team webpage for any project.
-Including roles of each memeber and links to their emails and github.
+Including roles of each member and links to their emails and github.

 # Instructions
+*node index.js* is used to run this application.

 # How to run test